duststorm/makehuman/trunk/makehuman/docs/source/user_manual_rendering.rst

 Action
 --------

-Determines whether only the pov ﬁles are written or whether Povray is also launched to render the ﬁle.
+Determines whether only the pov files are written or whether Povray is also launched to render the file.

 Settings